Eden and the Lost Gardens of Heligan

 - The services of a friendly Tour Manager

 Single rooms are available for a supplement

-Leaving the local area in the early morning, we journey to Torquay and our weekend hotel.
-After check-in, the afternoon is free for you to enjoy until dinner is served.
+Leaving the local area in the early morning, we'll journey to Torquay and our weekend hotel.
+After check-in, you'll have time to relax until dinner is served.

-After breakfast, we'll journey to the "Lost Gardens" of Heligan.
-Explore the exotic fruit houses, the Italian Garden and grotto, the 30-acre 'Lost Valley' and the subtropical 'Jungle' garden of this constantly evolving project before we return to Torquay in time for dinner.
+See the exotic fruit houses, the Italian Garden and grotto, the 30-acre 'Lost Valley' and the subtropical 'Jungle' garden of this constantly evolving project, before we return to Torquay in time for dinner.